What you need to know about TAA compliance and TAA-compliant products

 Specifying TAA-compliant AV solutions

-Are you working on a government bid and need to specify TAA-compliant AV products?
+Are you working on a bid and need to specify TAA-compliant AV products?
 It’s important to look for a manufacturing partner who has:

 - Experience serving and supporting the U.S. federal government